-You can progress to the Foundation Degree in Engineering at Derby College in association with Sheffield Hallam University (two or three years study depending on the study programme).
+You can progress to the Foundation Degree in Engineering at Derby College, run in association with Sheffield Hallam University (two or three years of study depending on the study programme).

 Successful completion of the Foundation Degree leads to a final year of study at Derby College and the full BEng (Hons) accreditation.

-The pathway provides access to becoming an accredited Chartered Engineer.
+The pathway also provides access to becoming an accredited Chartered Engineer.

 You could consider a Higher Apprenticeship or numerous career paths within the engineering sector.

 At the age of 16, Grace Draper decided to apply for an apprenticeship at Rolls-Royce rather than go on to do A-levels.
 She’s not looked back since.

 She has excelled while gaining on-the-job experience with the company and during her training at Derby College, where she has achieved Distinction standards.
 Now she is set to take her qualifications further with a foundation degree at the College, sponsored by Rolls-Royce.

 Such has been Grace’s success that she was highly commended in the Manufacturing and Engineering Apprenticeship category of our 2014 Peak Awards.
 Judges described her as a ‘model learner’ and praised her collaborative work on projects, where she demonstrated the team skills and personal attributes which are vital in today’s engineering industry.